HyperUpscale/Pyflow-1.0.1/README.md

 </p>

 ## Installation
 Make sure you have Python 3 installed.
-Tested with 3.11
+Tested with 3.10

 ### Install PyFlow on Windows

 <p> install.bat
 </p>

+Or try with conda (check if you have with "conda -V" in the CMD terminal  )

+1. conda create -n pyflow python=3.10 -y && conda activate pyflow
+2. pip install -r requirements.txt && pip install .
+3. cd pyflow && python -m pyflow'''

 See [SHORTCUTS.md](SHORTCUTS.md) for a better experience.